neurodebian/neurodebian/sphinx/vm.rst

 There is no network connectivity.

-  If the virtual machine cannot access the internet, but the host computer can, it might necessary to re-establish the network connection.
-To do this, please click on the `network manager` icon in the virtual machines system tray (upper right corner of the desktop) and select `Wired Network`.
-After I few seconds the network should become available.
+  If the virtual machine cannot access the internet, but the host computer can, it might be necessary to re-establish the network connection.
+To do this, please click on the `network manager` icon in the virtual machine's system tray (upper right corner of the desktop) and select `Wired Network`.
+After a few seconds the network should become available.

 I cannot hear sounds played in the virtual machine.